darkreactions/ESCALATE/data_model/README.md

 	CREATE EXTENSION if not exists ltree with schema dev;
 	CREATE EXTENSION if not exists tablefunc with schema dev;
 	CREATE EXTENSION if not exists "uuid-ossp" with schema dev;
-	CREATE EXTENSION IF NOT EXISTS hstore with schema dev;
+	CREATE EXTENSION if not exists hstore with schema dev;
 	```

 * Populate the load tables with existing perovskite experimental data using SQL code found in the repo 'sql_dataload' subdirectory: